-Olivia worked in New York City for a number of years, before relocating to Los Angeles.
-She teaches graduate and undergraduate journalism at the USC Annenberg School for Communication and Journalism, and she offers media consulting services.
+Olivia worked in New York City for a number of years, before relocating to the West Coast.
+She teaches graduate and undergraduate journalism at the USC Annenberg School for Communication and Journalism, and she also does media consulting.

 Olivia has moderated panels, guest lectured at universities and spoken at events about her work and topics she covers.
-She has appeared on CBS News Sunday Morning to talk about social media, and she has been profiled by media outlets as well, including As Told By Women and Confessions of a Fit Chick.
+She has appeared on CBS News Sunday Morning to talk about social media and C-SPAN to discuss the future of journalism.
+Olivia has also been profiled by media outlets, including As Told By Women and Confessions of a Fit Chick.

 When Olivia isn’t reporting, she’s most likely writing, traveling, exploring and staying active.
 She enjoys volunteer work and mentoring other journalists.
-Olivia is a member of the Online News Association, the Society of Professional Journalists, the Journalism & Women Symposium and the Society of Children’s Book Writers & Illustrators.
+Olivia is a member of the Online News Association, the Society of Professional Journalists, the Journalism & Women Symposium, Women@Disney and the Society of Children’s Book Writers & Illustrators.